-Telehealth services are covered and reimbursed at the lower of the billed amount or MAR.
-Telehealth services are identified in CPT with a star H icon and in CPT appendix P. In addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
+Telehealth services are covered and reimbursed at the lower of the billed amount or non-facility MAR.
+Telehealth services are identified in CPT with a star ★ icon for audiovisual services and with the d icon for audio only services.
+CPT Appendix P identifies the audiovisual codes appropriate to report with modifier 95, and Appendix T identifies the audio only codes appropriate to report with modifier 93.
+In addition, the Centers for Medicare and Medicaid Services (CMS) has a designated list of covered telehealth services.
 CPT and CMS guidelines will also be adopted in this fee schedule.
 Telehealth services should be performed using approved audio/visual methods where available.
-Telehealth services utilizing telephone only should be reported using the appropriate telephone codes (99441-99443).
-Telehealth services should be reported with modifier 95 appended.
+Telehealth services utilizing telephone only should be reported using the identified CPT codes or telephone codes (99441-99443).
+Telehealth services should be reported with modifier 93 or 95 appended.